tonethar/IGME-235-Shared/notes/core-skills/ftp-upload-walkthrough.md

 ## VII.
 Post hello.html to the web

 - This is easy!
 Head back to Filezilla.
 With the **`230`** folder selected, just drag the **hello.html** file to the window, and the **hello.html** file will upload automatically.
-- As with the **`230`** folder, you will also to give the web server *permission* to open the file you just uploaded.
+- As with the **`230`** folder, you will also need to give the web server *permission* to the files that you upload.
 As before, right-click and choose "File Attributes..." for **hello.html** - for files (as opposed to folders) the permissions will usually look like this:

 ![screenshot](_images/FTP-5.jpg)